The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Preparing the Spectra for High-Resolution Atmospheric Analysis

 \subsection{Wavelength Calibration}

 Wavelength calibration is the process of assigning a wavelength to each pixel in the spectrum (see e.g., \citealt{Zhao2021}).
 While the KPF DRP automatically produces wavelength-calibrated spectra, there are important subtleties in deciding which wavelength solution to adopt.
 For standard operations, KPF uses three wavelength calibration sources: a Laser Frequency Comb (LFC), a Thorium-Argon (ThAr) lamp, and a Fabry–P{\'e}rot etalon.
 For our observations of WASP-76~b, we used the nearest LFC and ThAr taken before and after the science exposures, with polynomials fit to their peaks to derive wavelength solutions.
 This approach provided us with two wavelength solutions: one from the LFC and one from the ThAr.
 Generally, the LFC is a superior calibration source compared to the ThAr lamp because the LFC provides a far denser line source: for any given order, there is roughly an order of magnitude more LFC lines than ThAr lines.
 However, one drawback of the KPF LFC during early science operations was that it struggled to produce flux in the bluest orders due to various challenges in generating a coherent supercontinuum in this wavelength regime (primarily caused by complex quantum nonlinear optics effects).
 As a result, during the calibrations for our WASP-76 observations, the KPF LFC produced little to no flux in the 12 bluest orders on the green chip.
 In comparison, the ThAr lamp provided wavelength calibration coverage across all orders.
 We adopted the default approach of the KPF DRP and used an LFC wavelength solution for orders that had LFC flux and a ThAr wavelength solution for orders without any LFC flux.
+In the spectral regions where both calibration sources were available, the LFC and ThAr wavelength solutions were in excellent agreement at the m~s$^{-1}$ level, far below the atmospheric velocity shifts measured in this work.